Diavik's future is underground

 Diavik has achieved a major milestone in its mine life.
 In September 2012, we completed our transition to an all underground mine.

-A significant investment of approximately US $800 million by our owners, Rio Tinto and Harry Winston Diamond Corporation, to build the underground mine, shows the confidence in our continued success.
+A significant investment of approximately US $800 million by our owners, Rio Tinto and Dominion Diamond Corporation, to build the underground mine, shows the confidence in our continued success.

 Throughout the underground mining phase, safety will continue to be our highest value.
 We will also maintain our high standards of environmental protection and our commitment to create significant local socio-economic benefits.
 These commitments will not change.